Harry-Hopkinson/R6-No-Recoil/README.md

 ## ⚠️ Disclaimer

-This tool is for **educational purposes only**.
-Use it at your own risk.
+**This tool is for educational purposes only.** Use it at your own risk.
 I do not advocate cheating.

-Windows Defender may falsely flag this program as a virus.
-Just allow the app to run anyway.
-If you are unsure, use **VirusTotal** to check the program.
+Windows Defender may flag it as a false positive due to the nature of input simulation.
+You can verify the safety by checking the file on VirusTotal.
+Always download from the official GitHub repository or the website to ensure you have the real version.

 ---

-**Got questions?** Feel free to open an issue!
+**Got questions?** Feel free to open an issue or join our [Discord](http://discord.gg/H98vCAWQ3m)!